Preventing font layout shifts

 Published on (last modified on )

 Custom fonts may not be immediately available when a page loads, causing the browser to initially use a fallback font that may have different spacing.
-This leads to a shift in the layout of the page.
-This is bad for user experience, and affects your Cumulative Layout Shift (CLS) score in Google Lighthouse.
+This leads to a shift in the layout of the page, which degrades user experience, and negatively impacts your Cumulative Layout Shift (CLS) score in Google Lighthouse.

-Next.js users can use @next/font to prevent this from happening.
-It accomplishes this by creating a fallback @font-face using a local font such as Arial and using 4 CSS properties: size-adjust, ascent-override, descent-override, and line-gap-override.
-These properties are set to make the fallback font as identical as possible to the desired font.
+A great strategy to minimize font layout shifting is by creating a fallback @font-face using a common local font such as Arial, combined with 4 CSS properties: ascent-override, descent-override, line-gap-override, and size-adjust.
+These properties are set to make the font-face as identical as possible to the desired font.

 @font-face {